dianadiazc/customer-wa/content/work2/task-7.md

 <img src="../images/lg2.png" alt="drawing" width="600"/>

 {{% notice info %}}
-NOTE: It may take up to 5 minutes for metrics to appear in the dashboard.
+NOTE: It may take up to 5 minutes for metrics to appear in the dashboard. **Refresh** your browser in case you don't see **CWAgent** after a couple of minutes.
 {{% /notice %}}

 3. Select the first metrics group.